National Security (11242.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are expected to attend tutorials and participate in discussion on the set tutorial questions.
-Attendance can be either virtual or in person on campus.

 Required IT skills